shallinan1/CSE490_Final_Project/README.md

 In the future, we want to use something like this to predict trades before they occur: if a player is consistently receiving low sentiment marks in his interviews, it likely means he wants out of a team and a trade is imminent.

 Additionally, since the size/length of the interviews varied so much (from just a few sentences to paragraphs in length), we also want to consider more deeply sub-sampling because we believe it could be very promising if we had more data.

+We could also look into pre-trained word embeddings like glove which show similarities between words (for example, if there is a vector that corresponds to the word: “king”, we could subtract the vector for “man” and add the vector for “woman” and get a vector that looks like “queen”.
+This could be useful when a new word shows up in a new interview that we have not seen before but is very similar to another word: (think “magnificent” and “great” as an example).

 ## Demo
 ![Demo](https://user-images.githubusercontent.com/28735634/102678608-6f999700-415e-11eb-8b0c-35262254834c.gif)